 "Precision" may also include any convention / treatment that is allowed to be played at this level with a natural (Green) system.

-1 Unless otherwise noted, the suit to which the "minimum length" applies must be the suit named in the bid allowance for distribution (for which the guideline is: add one point for every card after the eighth in the two longest suits).
+1 Unless otherwise noted, the suit to which the "minimum length" applies must be the suit named in the bid

 For the purposes of these tables, the following definitions of strength apply.